 Most group plans provided by employers are also comprehensive contracts, although other types of benefits may be offered.
 However, many employers (especially with under 50 employees) are either reducing full-time positions to part-time, or eliminating healthcare benefits.
 These changes are often needed since paying an "Obamacare tax" is often much less costly than providing benefits.

-NOTE: Ohio Works First (OWF) helps needy families with limited assistance. "hardship" and "good cause"situations may qualify a household with cash benefits for up to 36 months.
+NOTE: Ohio Works First (OWF) helps needy families with limited assistance. "hardship" and "good cause" situations may qualify a household with cash benefits for up to 36 months.
+After 36 months, additional funds are not offered unless the County Department of Job and Family Services provides an extension.
+The program is offered to legal residents of the state that have a dependent under age 19, are pregnant, and meet specific income and job requirements.

 We will examine rates for a “typical” family in different parts of Ohio and use the Cincinnati, Dayton, Columbus and Cleveland areas.
 Our "sample" is a husband and wife (both age 35) with two children, ages 8 and 6.
-Policy details are never the same, so we have selected high-quality plans from multiple carriers, including Anthem Blue Cross, UnitedHealthcare (UHC), Medical Mutual and Aetna.
-NOTE: Plans that did not offer a copay on both primary-care physician (pcp) and specialist visits were excluded from consideration.
+Policy details are never the same, so we have selected high-quality plans from multiple carriers, including Anthem Blue Cross, CareSource, Medical Mutual, Ambetter, and other carriers.

 Cincinnati Area Rates